kubernetes/enhancements/keps/sig-autoscaling/4951-configurable-hpa-tolerance/README.md

 and use them to verify that scaling events are triggered when their ratio is out of tolerance.

+We will update the controller-manager logs to help users understand the behavior of the autoscaler.
+The data added to the logs will include the tolerance used for each scaling decision.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

 <!--